Subscribe to the Podcast

 The Merion Press is an independent publisher of out-of-print works that were originally published over 75 years ago, but are enduring even today.

-The brainchild of editor/anthologist/author/bookstore-owner Otto Penzler, the Mysterious Press has recently returned to life as an electronic book publisher.
+The brainchild of editor/anthologist/author/bookstore-owner Otto Penzler, the Mysterious Press has recently returned to life and now works with Open Road Media as an electronic book publisher.
 It is already republishing the work of a lot of classic authors, with more books on the way.

 • Ostara Publishing